traderjoe-xyz/joe-docs/docs/SDK/trade.md

 // the expected output token in the trade const outputToken = WAVAX

-// specify whether user gives an exact inputToken or outputToken value for the trade const isExactIn = true
+// specify whether user gave an exact inputToken or outputToken value for the trade const isExactIn = true

 // user string input; in this case representing 20 USDC